Table of Contents

-By test difficulty, Alabama, Minnesota, Missouri, New Mexico, North Dakota tie as the easiest (UBE passing score of 260!).
+By test difficulty, Alabama, Minnesota, Missouri, New Mexico, and North Dakota tie as the easiest (UBE passing score of 260!).
 By academic first-time pass rate, Oklahoma is the victor (86.90%), with Puerto Rico (40.45%) being the hardest to pass!
-After attending law school, do you want to pass the most straightforward bar exam in the most accessible state and be done with it?
+After attending law school, do you want to pass the most straightforward bar exam and be done with it in the most accessible state?

 One school of thought is the lower the minimum score needed, the easier the state bar exam, provided that grading is uniformly forgiving.
 It’s easier to compare UBE states alone as they have a uniform exam.
 If you’re taking the Kansas or Montana exam, for example, you need 266 points out of 400 to pass.
 You need 270 points if you’re in Utah.
 However, Missouri has one of the highest pass rates at 86.30% under its UBE system, not covering state-specific law.

-The pass rate offers you an estimated idea of how difficult the exam is in the future in that state.
+The pass rate offers an estimated idea of how difficult the exam will be in that state.
 Remember that this percentage doesn’t tell you how likely you are to pass.
 Perhaps the grading is more lenient, maybe the law students have improved, or perhaps there are not enough candidates to provide you with a precise figure.